UPDATE - ECOCYCLES - New Scientometric Data

 Participant Consent to Publish - Informed Consent

 Identifiable individual data of human subjects (including children under 16 and deceased persons) collected in the course of research cannot be published without specific consent from the individual (or their parents or representative, or next of kin, respectively).
 Therefore, authors are required to confirm that all identifiable individuals are aware of the intended publication and their consent has been acquired.
-For adequate protection of participant anonymity, authors have to retain the proof of this consent and should not have to send it to ECOCYCLES.
+For adequate protection of participant anonymity, authors must retain proof of this consent and should not send it to ECOCYCLES.
 However, a statement demonstrating that consent was obtained for all identifiable individuals should be presented in the manuscript.

 Authors, editors, reviewers, and readers have a right to their privacy and it cannot be violated without their informed consent.
-Authors should protect their co-authors' right to privacy by requesting written consent from them to include their ideas and results, before submission.
-The OJS software framework used by ECOCYCLES protects the rights of all co-authors of a paper in the following way: when the corresponding author uploads the manuscript to the website of ECOCYCLES, the names, email addresses, and places of work of all co-authors are required to be filled into the journal's database.
+Authors should protect their co-authors' right to privacy by requesting written consent from them to include their ideas and results before submission.
+The OJS software framework used by ECOCYCLES protects the rights of all co-authors of a paper in the following way: when the corresponding author uploads the manuscript to the ECOCYCLES website, the names, email addresses, and places of work of all co-authors must be entered into the journal's database.
 After the upload is finalized, the OJS software sends an acknowledgment to all authors, not just the corresponding author.
 The Author Consent Form to be deposited by the corresponding author is downloadable here.

 Public Interest Statement